RobertWinslow/My-AHK-Snippets/README.md

 # My AHK Snippets

-Here are snippets of AutoHotKey code I have running on startup:
+Here are snippets of AutoHotKey code I *used to* have running on startup:

+*Edit: The functions I previously used AHK for can now be done using [Microsoft Powertoys](https://learn.microsoft.com/en-us/windows/powertoys/).
+Combining diacritics are accessed in Powertoys using the `.` key.*

 ## Volume Control and Media pausing.